 No new development is proposed as part of this project, however, prior to issuance of a use permit, a Building Department inspection is required to determine whether the facility complies with established standards.
-The subject property was inspected by the Siskiyou County Building Department on May 24, 2021 and it was determined that the subject property could operate as a three (3) bedroom short-term vacation rental.
-No comments were received from the County Public Works Department.
+The subject property passed an inspection by the Siskiyou County Building Division on March 18, 2022.
+No permits or approvals from Public Works are required.